Private Full Day tour To Giza pyramids,Sphinx,Memphis & Saqqara

 October to April

-This period offers the most comfortable weather for sightseeing and outdoor activities.
-The temperatures are mild, making it ideal for exploring the ancient sites.
+This period offers the most pleasant weather for sightseeing and outdoor activities.
+The temperatures are mild, making it ideal for exploring the city's historical sites.

 15-28°C 59-82°F